leifoolsen/my-playground/learn-es6/readme.md

 ### Private properties
 The only way to get true privacy in JS is through scoping, so there is no way to have a property that is a member of this that will be accessible only inside the component.
-The best way to store truly private data in ES6 is keeping private properties in WeakMaps or using Symbols as keys for private properties
+The best way to store truly private data in ES6 is keeping private properties in WeakMaps or using Symbols as keys for private properties.
+If you don't care too much about keeping properties private, simply use the old default underscore prefix to indicate privacy.

 #### Using symbols as keys for private properties